Nera26/pokerhub/docs/security/kyc-aml-flow.md

 ## Escalation Steps
 1. Flagged signups or transactions enter a manual review queue within 24 hours.
 2. Compliance reviews evidence and either approves, requests additional documents, or marks the account high risk.
-3. High-risk cases escalate to the security team for deeper investigation.
+3. High-risk cases escalate to the security team via the PagerDuty `SECURITY-INCIDENT` policy for deeper investigation.
 4. Confirmed suspicious activity triggers a Suspicious Activity Report to regulators and immediate account freeze.

 ## Sequence Diagrams